-- The sequel, Seiken Densetsu 3, included ships, a limited cannon-travel system, and a giant sea-turtle before procuring the use of the flying white dragon which appeared in Secret of Mana.
+- Seiken Densetsu 3 includes ships, a limited cannon-travel system, and a giant sea-turtle before procuring the use of the flying white dragon which appeared in Secret of Mana.

-- As many fans will affectionately point out, this move can be used by many creatures far too small to easily carry the protagonist's backpack, let alone the protagonist, or across a region of a country.
+- To a lesser extent, the recurring Fly HM move; though that one counts more as a Warp Whistle as the player doesn't get to control the flying Pokémon directly, unlike the above example.
+Also as many fans will affectionately point out, this move can be used by many creatures far too small to easily carry the protagonist's backpack, let alone the protagonist, or across a region of a country.
 Typically, Flying-type Com Mons are capable of doing so despite their initial forms being tiny (to the point that some actually have the world "tiny" in their species descriptions in the Pokédex, such as Pidgey being a Tiny Bird Pokémon and Pidove being a Tiny Pigeon Pokémon).

 - In the Knights of the Old Republic games, the player has a literal global spaceship, the Ebon Hawk, which can instantly transport the party between planets.
 However, there is usually no quick transportation between locations on the same planet (except for the "Return to Ebon Hawk/Transit Back" instant travel function in the first game).
 Also, in the first game, interplanetary travel was prone to random enemy starfighter encounters with a mandatory arcade sequence.